Our Research Consortium

 Promotor

-Dr Cristina A. Huertas-Abril belongs to the Department of English and German Philologies of the University of Córdoba (Spain), where she teaches at the Faculty of Education Sciences and Psychology.
-She is the Principal Investigator of the Research Group HUM-1122 Research in Languages, Technology and Education (RELATED).
-Her research mainly focuses on Computer-Assisted Language Learning, Teaching English as a Foreign Language, Bilingual Education and Teacher Training
+Cristina A. Huertas-Abril a full professor at the University of Córdoba (Spain).
+She is the Principal Investigator of the Research Group 'Research in Languages, Technology and Education' (RELATED).
+Her research focuses on CALL, English as a foreign language, bilingual education and teacher training.

 Victoria Van Oss